 Kentucky — 659% detention surge, 287(g) explosion, overcrowding crisis, mandatory cooperation bills

 Kentucky has experienced one of the most dramatic expansions of ICE detention in the country.
-From a single jail (Boone County) holding ~120 detainees in January 2025, the system grew to nine county jails holding 1,041 detainees by February 2026 — a 659% increase.
-The state also saw 22 law enforcement agencies sign 287(g) agreements in 2025, and legislation filed to mandate all police agencies cooperate with ICE.
+From a single jail (Boone County) holding ~120 detainees in January 2025, the system grew to 11 county jails holding 1,041 average daily population by early 2026 — a 659% increase.
+The state now has 24 law enforcement agencies with 287(g) agreements, and GOP legislation is advancing to mandate all police agencies cooperate with ICE statewide.
+An estimated ~3,500 ICE arrests have been made since inauguration from the Louisville and Bowling Green sub-offices alone.

 The Detention Surge